yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/physical_statement.md

 1. Process the physical statement values \(MARC `3003acef`\).

-    1. Trim punctuation and normalize space for each subfield, except `3`: see instructions below.
+    1. Do not trim punctuation from subfields.

     2. Join fields `300acef` with a whitespace character.